Written by Allie Delos Santos

 Disruptions and advancements cannot easily eradicate outsourcing services.
 Instead, they help improve its potential to deliver value-adding solutions.
 Here are different trends that can shape the future of the BPO industry in this digital age:

-- Contact center as a service (CCaaS): Another factor that could shape the future of the BPO industry in this digital age is CCaaS, which combines cloud-based infrastructure and contact center hosting for a flexible, pay-as-you-go service model.
-As more businesses embrace cloud-based services, this technology is likely to gain traction.
+• Contact center as a service (CCaaS): Another factor that could shape the future of the BPO industry in this digital age is CCaaS, which combines cloud-based infrastructure and contact center hosting for a flexible, pay-as-you-go service model.
+As more businesses embrace cloud-based services, this technology will likely gain traction.

 Challenges That the BPO Industry Is Facing in the Digital Age

-- Disrupted communication: Most communications between BPO companies and their clients are through digital platforms, susceptible to disruptions from internet outages or poor connections.
-However, modern communication tools lessen disruptions.
-BPO providers also have backup plans to deal with these challenges.
+• Disrupted Communication: Most interactions between BPO companies and their clients occur through digital platforms, making them susceptible to disruptions caused by internet outages or poor connections.
+However, modern communication tools have mitigated these disruptions, and BPO providers have implemented contingency plans to address such challenges.

 The Future of the BPO Industry in this Digital Age